THOMASELOVE/500-classes-2025/class03/README.md

 ## What Should I be working on?

+1. Watch recorded Lecture 4.
+The link is posted to our Shared Drive now.
+2. The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy) is be the focus of the recorded Class 04.
-1. Readings for Class 4: Skim Austin and Mamdani (2006), Normand (2001) and D'Agostino, Jr. (1998) all on our [Sources](https://github.com/THOMASELOVE/500-sources) page.
+3. We'll spend some time on Normand (2001) in the Zoom session for Class 4, so it would help to have looked at that in advance of class.
+It would also be nice if you skimmed  Austin and Mamdani (2006), and D'Agostino, Jr. (1998), which we'll probably discuss in Class 5.
+All three papers are found on our [Sources](https://github.com/THOMASELOVE/500-sources) page.
-2. Read Chapter 5 of Rosenbaum *Causal Inference*.
+4. Read Chapter 5 of Rosenbaum *Causal Inference*.
-3. It's definitely not too early to start thinking about:
+5. It's definitely not too early to start thinking about:
     - developing a [project proposal](https://thomaselove.github.io/500-2025/proj500.html) and identifying an available data set (initial draft due 2025-02-13)
     - claiming an [Observational Studies In Action](https://thomaselove.github.io/500-2025/osia.html) article (due 2025-02-19)
-4. Watch recorded Lecture 4 when it becomes available.
-5. The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy) and the [lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) will be the focus of Class 04, next week, but you are encouraged to peruse them in advance.